darrellcolehill/Design-Patterns/README.md

 # Design-Patterns
 Notes/examples from my study of design patterns

+## Preface
+To understand the importance, pros, and cons of each design pattern, I think that it is also important to include a section of notes about SOLID design principles, because at times, design patterns compromise one of the SOLID design principles, in-order to more strictly enforce another SOLID deisign principle.

+I plan to takes notes on several important design patterns from a wide varitey of resources.
+Studies materials will be added in the "Resources" sections as necessary.

 ## SOLID

+### Single Responsibility Principle

+> Each component should be responsible for a single part or functionality of the system

+> Each Git commit should be pertain to a single task or user-story

+### Open-Close Principle

+> Software components should be open for extension, but not for modification

+### Liskov Substitution Principle

+> Objects of a superclass should be replaceable with objects of its subclasses without breaking the system

+### Interface Segregation Principle

+> No client should be forced to depend on methods that it does not use/need

+### Dependency Inversion Principle

+> High-level modules should not depend on low-level modules, both should depend on abstractions

+> TODO: add more here

+## Types of Design Patterns
+   1) Creational
+      > These patterns are deisgned for calss instantiation.
+They can be either class-creation patterns or object-creational patterns.
+   2) Structural
+      > Designed with regard to a class's structure and composition.
+The main goal of most of these patterns is to increase the functionality of the class(es) involved, without changing much of its composition
+   3) Behavioral
+      > Designed depending on how one class communicates with others

 ## Strategy
    * About utilizing composition rather than inheritance